OmarHeriche/OmarHeriche/README.md

-# I'm Omar 👋 a 3rd CS student
+# I'm Omar 👋 full-stack and llms developer

 - 👯 looking to collaborate with other developers